TimMcCool/scratchattach/README.md

 # Cloud Requests  `scratch3.CloudRequests`

-Cloud Requests Framework (inspired by discord.py) that allows Scratch projects and Python to interact
+Cloud Requests Framework (inspired by discord.py) allows Scratch projects and Python to interact.

 *This makes it possible to access data like message counts, user stats and more from Scratch projects!
 Uses cloud variables to transmit data.*